Jitendra Vaswani

 I’m going to come clean right now and acknowledge that the headline of this piece was clickbait.
 They aren’t appealing to me in any way.

-In the same breath, I can’t dispute the effectiveness of listicles.
-Even though they irritate me each time I see them, I still can’t help but be interested in them.
 I’m curious about the top five items that will catch my attention.
 What are they?
 Will reading this article make a difference in the quality of my writing?
 Will I get any new information?

 And it brings us to the very first piece of advice.